StephanieWillis/solar-and-heat-pump-savings/README.md

 Calculations are hourly rather than half-hourly because the Solar generation API we are using gives hourly results.

+Tests must be run from within src using *python -m pytest ../tests*

 ## Solar output calculation

 Using EU joint research centre calculations.